questdb/questdb-quickstart/README.md

 docker-compose up
 ```

-The grafana web interface will be available at http://localhost:13000/d/qdb-ilp-demo/device-data-questdb-demo?orgId=1&refresh=5s.
+The grafana web interface will be available at http://localhost:3000/d/qdb-ilp-demo/device-data-questdb-demo?orgId=1&refresh=5s.
 User is "demo" and password is "quest".

-The QuestDB console is available at http://localhost:19000
+The QuestDB console is available at http://localhost:9000

 If you want to explore loading batch data using the web interface or the REST API, please visit [loading and querying data](./loading_and_querying_data.md).
-Note you will need to use port 19000 rather than the default 9000.

 Stop the demo via: